-A Rooftop wedding at The Venue at 400 North Ervay:
+A rooftop wedding at The Venue at 400 North Ervay:

 Here are words from the bride.
 I especially love when they take the time to share a bit about the day from their perspective:

 Wedding planning was one of the hardest things I’ve ever done in my life.
 I’m an architect — I’m used to working diligently to make intensely detailed projects come together as flawlessly as possible…so I thought planning a wedding would be a piece of cake.
 I was wrong.
-Planning and coordinating this one single day of events were quite possibly more complex and time consuming than many of my past architecture projects!
+Planning and coordinating this one single day of events were quite possibly more complex and time-consuming than many of my past architecture projects!
 I was never that girl who knew since she was a kid what my wedding was going to look like, so I felt like I was pretty much starting with an empty canvas.
-However, when I got engaged, I did know I wanted an outdoor wedding with southern charm in a historic architecture setting.
+However, when I got engaged, I did know I wanted an outdoor wedding with southern charm in a historic architectural setting.
 Christopher and I originally planned to have our wedding in Charleston, SC.
 But a destination wedding in the second-most popular place to get married in America deemed near impossible within the coming year.
 Because we had been together for five years already, we were eager to seal the deal, and we soon decided to have the wedding in our hometown, Dallas, TX, instead.

 At this point, four months into our engagement, I felt like I had to start all over with wedding planning.
 Which Dallas venue would provide that charming and historic southern feeling I envisioned?
 After lots of online searching, I stumbled across photos of the Venue at 400 North Ervay.
 It seemed to have everything I was looking for, and on top of that, the rooftop terrace had a bonus wow factor–I couldn’t wait to see the expressions on the guests’ faces when they walked off the elevator.
 This was it!
 Once we nailed down the Venue and wedding date, the rest of the planning seemed to fall into place.
 Planning a wedding is like running a marathon; you’ll become overwhelmed if you think about the 70,000 steps it’s going to take to complete it.
 Instead, you have to take it step by step knowing that, with time, you’ll eventually get to the finish line.
 I spent many nights staying up after work to find the right local vendors who, all together, would be able to help complete the look and ambiance I was going for.
 In the end, I lucked out with just about all of the vendors too, which, I hear, isn’t always the case.